-The Colorado Health Institute (CHI) is celebrating its tenth anniversary in 2012.
-As part of the celebration we are launching a community project called "A Picture of Health: Colorado 2012".
+The Colorado Health Institute (CHI) celebrated its tenth anniversary in 2012.
+As part of the celebration we launched a community project called "A Picture of Health: Colorado 2012".

 A PICTURE OF HEALTH: COLORADO 2012